Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/polyhedra.rst

      - Contact between a vertex of a polyhedron and a face of a RShape Driver
    * - 10
      - Edge - Edge (Driver)
-     - Contact between an edge of a polyhedron and a edge of a RShape Driver
+     - Contact between an edge of a polyhedron and an edge of a RShape Driver
    * - 11
      - Vertex (Driver) - Edge
      - Contact between a vertex of a RShape Driver and an edge of a polyhedron